 Who are your clients?
 The people who patronize a business speak volumes for the quality of service offered by that organization.
-They keep the doors open, literally, because without them there would be no business.
+They keep the doors open, because without them there would be no business.
 And if they are willing to speak on the record, you can bet that they are extremely pleased with the work they are receiving.
-Over the past 40 years, we have completed research projects for 40,000 members of the bar from every U.S. jurisdiction.
+Over the past 40 years, we have completed research projects for more than 50,000 members of the bar from every U.S. jurisdiction.
 Not only that, but 80% of our business comes from repeat customers.
 Many have given us permission to quote them on the record—more, by far, than any other legal research firm.
 (Go here to see testimonials and satisfied clients from your jurisdiction.)
 With clients like these, you can be sure that we are delivering quality service day in and day out, year in and year out.

 How do you bill for your services?
 Most legal research firms will quote an hourly rate.
 Some will even guarantee a result.
 (On the surface, this sounds good if you don’t read the fine print.
 But, being lawyers, we have read the fine print, and not surprisingly, the offer applies to appellate work.
 And, as we lawyers know, over 90% of appeals result in a favorable decision for the appellee.
 As if this didn’t give the offering firm enough comfort in deciding who gets the offer, they want to review the record first.
 So at the end of the day, what are they offering that you don’t already have?)
 Our answer is pretty straightforward.
 We bill by the hour.
-Our legal research rates range from $120-$150 per hour, with a surcharge for rush work.
+Our legal research rate is typically $160 per hour, with a surcharge for rush work.
 We give cost estimates on every case, and we don’t exceed these estimates without your prior authorization.

 Finally, we understand that not every case has an unlimited budget for legal research.
 Consequently, we’ll work to find a way to help you on a case, even if your funds are limited.
 (For more detailed information on our billing practices, go here.)